-As you go through the assessment, mark off where you believe your organization's norms and practices fall along Levels 1-3.
+As you go through the questions, mark off where you believe your organization's norms and practices fall along Levels 1-3.
+Focus on your organization's dominant culture and default behaviors around listening, not your individual actions or beliefs.

-Note that this is not about your individual actions or beliefs around listening, but about your organization's dominant culture and default behaviors.